quicwg/ops-drafts/draft-ietf-quic-applicability.md

 will be re-bound, may indicate to the transport that is wishes to not expose a Connection ID.

+Server-generated Connection IDs must not encode any information other that that needed to route packets to the appropriate backend server(s): typically the identity of the backend server or pool of servers, if the data-center’s load balancing system keeps "local" state of all flows itself.
+Care must be exercised to ensure that the information encoded in the Connection ID is not sufficient to identify unique end users.
+Note that by encoding routing information in the Connection ID, load balancers open up a new attack vector that allows bad actors to direct traffic at a specific backend server or pool.
+It is therefore recommended that Server-Generated Connection ID includes a cryptographic MAC that the load balancer pool server are able to identify and discard packets featuring an invalid MAC.

 ## Server-Generated Connection ID

 QUIC supports a server-generated Connection ID, transmitted to the client